Werbewoche.ch: Thjnk is on a roll! How does it feel to be rewarded for it now?

 How could you sum up Thjnk's claim?

 "Creativity can answer any question" is our brand promise.
 And by that we don't just mean the core product of creation, but also creative strategy, creative problem solving, creative processes, creative product ideas.
-After all, I believe in creative karma - if you keep striving for the good, eventually good things will appear.
+After all, I believe in creative karma - if you keep striving for the good, eventually good will appear.

 This year, no Grand Prix was awarded at ADC.
 The jury decided to award gold six times because they didn't want to put one work above the others.
 You won gold with the podcast that only runs when you run with Ochsner Sport.
 How do you come up with this crazy great idea?
 Can you remember where that flash idea came from?